AmitBatsri/custom-fpv-quadcopter/README.md

 ### Flight Controller PCB

-The flight controller is a custom 4-layer PCB (52 × 52 mm) built around an STM32F405RGT6 microcontroller (168 MHz Cortex-M4F).
+The flight controller is a custom 4-layer PCB (52 × 52 mm) built around an STM32F405RGT6 microcontroller.
 It integrates all sensing, power regulation, and motor interfacing needed to fly the quadcopter on a single compact board.

 ![Flight controller 3D view](PCB_3D_VIEWER.png)